Department Head: George Morris Hamm

 Today’s dynamic global business environment demands managers and leaders who can anticipate issues, grasp their complex causes and develop and implement cost-effective, timely solutions.
 The Management program at JFK University will prepare you to fill that demand.

-The Management program offers a Master of Business Administration degree with specializations in Leadership, Strategic Management, Project Management, and Entrepreneurship.
+The Management program offers a Master of Business Administration degree with specializations in Leadership, Strategic Management, Project Management, and Entrepreneurial Leadership.
 In addition, students have the opportunity to develop a customized specialization.

 The program offers three dual degree options: an MBA – MA in Museum Studies, an MBA - MA in Sports Psychology, and an MBA – JD.
 Information about these dual degrees is available in the Museum Studies, Sport Psychology, and the College of Law sections, respectively, of this site.

 JFK University’s Management program emphasizes visionary, participatory leadership and strategic thinking from a global viewpoint.
 It focuses on providing you the skills to develop innovative business models that foster fiscal profitability while safeguarding the environment and to effectively manage and communicate with a culturally diverse and geographically dispersed workforce.